mauvm/meal-planner-infrastructure/README.md

 Deployments to a remote Kubernetes cluster are done with Github Actions.

+The Github [`deploy-on-push`](.github/workflows/deploy-on-push.yml) workflow does the following:

+1. Install and verify Istio
+2. Build Kubernetes manifest and replace environment variables (for improved configurability)
+3. Apply manifest to Kubernetes cluster

 ### Access remote Kubernetes cluster

 To access the remote Kubernetes cluster add a Kubectl context: